aaltodsg/spire-server/README.md

 The project has finished and the code in the repository is made available as-is.
 No development plans, no support and absolutely no guarantee of the code being suitable for any purpose.

+Please note especially that the server does not implement any security.

 # Server Installation